 7. Place pot over medium-high heat and cook while whisking continuously until thickened and slowly boiling.
 Now go ahead and remove from the heat and stir in the butter.

-- Let it cool slightly then pour it into a bowl.
+8. Let the custard cool slightly then pour it into a bowl.
 Cover with plastic wrap, lightly pressing the plastic against the surface to prevent a skin from forming.
 Chill it for at least 2 hours or until ready to serve.
+If I’m using the custard to fill cream puffs or eclairs I almost ALWAYS end up whipping a cup or a cup and a half of heavy cream and fold it into the pastry cream to lighten it up and fill more pastries.

-If you’ve tried this pastry cream then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this pastry cream recipe then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

 - 2 cups whole milk 473mL